Monday, May 7 – Pre-conference Workshops & Activities

 Benjamin H. Grumbles, Secretary of the Environment for the State of Maryland, Baltimore, Md.

-Honorable Rickey Dale “R.D.”
-James, Assistant Secretary of the Army for Civil Works, Washington, D.C. (invited)
+The Honorable Ryan A. Fisher Principal Deputy Assistant Secretary of the Army (Civil Works), Washington, D.C.

 SESSION 1: Status and Trends